AdamKyle/flare/resources/info/character-information/section-2.md

 ### Skill Modifiers

-In the table below you will see some skill modifiers for Accuracy and Dodge.
-These particular skills are apat of a array of skills that you can train and advance.
-You can learn about skills in the [skills section](/information/skill-information).
+The table below is a simple display of how stats modify your abillities.
+Clicking on them allows you to see more details, such as the accuracy and dodge modification which is important when it comes to fights.
+You can learn more about skills in the [skills section](/information/skill-information).

 In this case: